999pingGG/flecs-luajit/README.md

 # flecs-luajit
 [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)

-Single-file and pure Lua bindings for [Flecs](https://github.com/SanderMertens/flecs/) using the LuaJIT FFI.
+**WIP** single-file and pure Lua bindings for [Flecs](https://github.com/SanderMertens/flecs/) using the LuaJIT FFI.
+The aim is to implement at least all the basic Flecs' features that allows making a game.
+Unsafer operations are not implemented yet.
+Based on [https://github.com/flecs-hub/flecs-lua/]()

 ## How to build and run